What Happens if You Default on a Student Loan? Options and Consequences

 Understanding Student Loan Default

 Student loan default happens when you fail to make payments on your loan for a set period, usually 270 days for most federal student loans.
-Defaulting on your loan is serious and can trigger a chain of financial consequences that affect your credit, income, and even career options.
+After that point, the loan is considered in violation of its terms.
+Defaulting is not just a late payment issue; it can set off consequences that affect your credit, income, and even certain employment opportunities.

 What Counts as Federal Student Loans?

-Federal student loans are those funded and guaranteed by the U.S. Department of Education.
-These include:
+Federal student loans are funded and guaranteed by the U.S. Department of Education.
+They generally include Direct Loans, Federal Perkins Loans, Federal PLUS Loans, and consolidated federal loans.

 What Is a Defaulted Loan?

-A defaulted loan is a loan that has been overdue long enough to be considered in violation of the loan agreement.
-For federal loans, this usually means no scheduled payment has been made for 270 days.
-At that point, your loan holder may report your default to credit bureaus, trigger wage garnishment, or send your loan to a collection agency.
+A defaulted loan is one that has been overdue long enough to violate the loan agreement.
+For federal loans, that typically means no scheduled payment for 270 days.
+At that stage, your loan holder may report the default to credit bureaus, begin administrative wage garnishment, or transfer the account to a collection agency.

 Loan Rehabilitation Explained